Frequently Asked Questions

 Can a church send a youth group?

 Yes, there are several hotels, etc. in Ripon where you may choose to stay.
-Everyone who registers for camp receives 3 meals per day as part of your basic camp fee, even if you are housed somewhere other than the Ripon campus dorms/apartments.
+Everyone who registers for camp receives 3 meals per day as part of your basic camp fee, even if you are housed somewhere other than the Ripon campus dormitories.

 Like most college dormitories, people living on each floor will have to share bathroom facilities.
 We are confident that campers will be considerate of shared living resources just as they are with food, etc. elsewhere at camp.